Do you struggle to keep the humidity where it needs to be for ball pythons?

-However, these problems are often easily avoidable by keeping the relative humidity at a consistent 50-60%.
+However, these problems are often easily avoidable by keeping the relative humidity consistent 50-60%.

 How is this done?

-The next section deals with the information you may need.
+The following section deals with the information you may need.

 6 Ways To Keep Humidity Up In Ball Python Tank

-This section talks about the different ways and tips you may wish to use to keep your ball python tank’s relative humidity.
+This section talks about the different ways to maintain your ball python tank’s relative humidity.

 Remember to keep track of the tank’s relative humidity with a good hygrometer.